Sub-principles

 "What about dark matter and dark energy?"

-"Why should same laws apply at vastly different scales?"
+"Why should the same laws apply at vastly different scales?"

 "How do you explain nuclear forces?"